amitbiderman/screenshot_project/README.md

 1. Build Your Image.

+For this option Git is required.

 2. Pull Docker image from [Docker Hub](https://hub.docker.com/)

-For both of these options Git and Docker installation is required.
+For both of these options Docker installation is required.

 ### Installing Docker